 Poplars grace both sides of the trail here.
 Their leaves litter the trail conveniently showing that they are edged with large teeth, hence the name Big-toothed Aspen.
-The deeply-grooved bark (below) is quite distinctive.
+The deeply-grooved bark is quite distinctive (below).

 Even when you see other tree trunks of the same size, you can pick out the poplar, a.k.a. aspen, here below on the left.
 But what about the trunk in the middle?